-COMMENTS ON BUDGET COMPARISONS see Required supplementary information on page 38
+COMMENTS ON BUDGET COMPARISONS see Required supplementary information on page 39

-Actual total revenues exceeded the amount budgeted by \$294,642.
-This was mainly due to a positive \$181,232 variance in tax revenues and a positive \$49,469 variance in investment earnings.
+Total operating revenues exceeded the amount budgeted by \$166,500.
+This was mainly due to a positive \$198,510 variance in tax revenues, a negative variance in Foundation operating grants of \$(28,435) and a negative \$(9,099) variance in investment earnings.
+Foundation Operating Grants were smaller due to focus on the Library Expansion.